Our Children's Home in Dar es Salaam, Tanzania

 - Education Sponsorship: USD 70 per month (for private school)

-Every child can have one full sponsorship or two half sponsorships, as well as an education sponsor.
-We will select children for the education sponsorships based on their specific needs and abilities.
+We will select children for a sponsorship based on their specific needs and abilities.
 As a sponsor of a child, you will get two letters per year from your sponsored child, a picture, and a progress report about your child.

-If you would like to provide sponsorship for a specific child, please contact firstname.lastname@example.org.
-For general donations, please visit our Donation page and use the comment box to specify “Children’s Home.”
+If you would like to sign-up for a sponsorship, please contact firstname.lastname@example.org.
+For general donations, please visit our Donation page and and specify “Children’s Home” as the purpose of your donation.